Undergraduate Research Grant Program

 Undergraduate students are encouraged to submit applications for independent research to be conducted during the academic year and summer months.
-Also, they are encouraged to write and publish papers describing their research and to submit proposals for presentation at national and regional conferences.
+Also, they are encouraged to write and publish papers describing their research and to submit proposals for presentation at national, regional and international conferences.

 Undergraduate Research Grant Program Details:

-2014/2015 Call for Proposals for the Undergraduate Research Grant Program - please review for complete program details and instructions.
+- 2015/2016 Call for Proposals - please review for complete program details and instructions.

 - Online application form

 your 3 page proposal; appendices excepted but not required